cyrillbrito/biblioteca/README.md

 ## Development

-To be able to run the software you need a MySql server and run the `biblioteca.sql` script.
+To be able to run the software you need a MySql server and to run the `biblioteca.sql` script.
 Then using VisualStudio it should be plug and play.

 ## Problems

-Has I sad before this was a project for school and at the time I was new to software development, this means that there are a lot of problems with the software.
-Where are a few:
+As I said before this was a project for school and at the time I was new to software development, this means that there are a lot of problems with the software.
+Here are a few:

 * Passwords are not encrypted
 * Forms are not closed instead they are hidden